Dean Horridge 0:00

 Dean Horridge 37:24

-It raised a lot of profile, though, we did get the first screen and it had to be cut again, because there was too much Dean’s face in the programme for the directors liking, because Ian wasn’t there a lot.
+It raised a lot of profile.
+Though, when we got the first screen, it had to be cut again because there was too much Dean’s face in the programme for the directors liking, as Ian wasn’t there a lot.
 So we had to recut a lot of the stuff, and they took me out because it just looked silly.
-Like it was an Ian Wright show, and yet every shot you’d see me there because I was with the kids all the time.
-So that was recut, which is a shame because I thought I had a face for TV, but maybe it’s radio.
-But that was fine, I wasn’t really precious about being on the TV, and it did give me a high profile image I guess, working with Ian and the team.
-But it really showed the seriousness of the obesity issue that we had, which was more important for me to get the nation realising we’ve got to do something about it.
+Like it was an Ian Wright show, and yet every shot, you’d see me there because I was with the kids all the time.
+Which is a shame because I thought I had a face for TV, but maybe it’s radio.
+But that was fine, I wasn’t precious about being on the TV, and it did give me a high profile image working with Ian and the team.
+But it showed the seriousness of the obesity issue that we had, which was more important for me to get the nation realising we’ve got to do something about it.

 James Moore 38:10

 Definitely.
-Just moving back to business, I’m really interested to hear about the kind of SaS concepts you’ve developed, growing Fit for Sport, and I’m assuming you’re going to be implementing in the new venture as well.
-But could you just talk us through that a little bit?
-I think our listeners will be, maybe even myself, might be stealing that one.
+Moving back to business, I’m interested to hear about the kind of SaS concepts you’ve developed, growing Fit For Sport.
+Which I’m assuming you’re going to be implementing in the new venture as well.
+But could you talk us through that a little bit?
+I think our listeners will be interested in that.
+I might even be stealing that one myself.

 Dean Horridge 38:31

 It’s almost what I started from day one.
-When I started, I made a decision to start a business, and like everybody does did a bit of research and looked what’s out there.
-Of course, there was no real sector out that I could learn from, and you had people saying you’ve got to write a business plan, you’ve got to do this, and you strategise here.
-And then I spent six months doing all these papers, and business plans, and they were pretty much dead after four months because the business has changed so much.
-And I would do them again and again and it took me about a year to realise, why am I over complicating this?
+I made the decision to start a business, and as everybody does, I did a bit of research and looked at what’s out there.
+Of course, there was no real sector out there from what I could see.
+But you had people saying you’ve got to write a business plan, you’ve got to do this, and you strategise here.
+And then I spent six months doing all these papers and business plans, and they were pretty much dead after four months because the business has changed so much.
+And I would do them again, and again, and it took me about a year to realise, why am I overcomplicating this?
 So I came up with the way I employed and trained staff.
 Textbook style?
-Well no, our staff are really visual and hands on, and they learn from watching someone like myself engaging the children in those environments.
+Well no, our staff are visual and hands-on, and they learn from watching someone like myself engaging the children in those environments.
 So I came up with this simple, achievable, sustainable approach.
-There were so many things that I was doing at the early stages that weren’t simple, and wasn’t achievable for a lot of people.
+There were so many things that I was doing at the early stages that weren’t simple and weren’t achievable for many people.
 It certainly wasn’t sustainable, and I just thought what a waste of time that was, doing what we’ve just done.
 Yet not many people can achieve it, and we’re not using it now.
-So the SaS has stayed with me through life, and actually what I do is I use it in my personal life as well.
+So the SaS has stayed with me through life, and actually what I do is use it in my personal life as well.
 Anything I do with business, or personal, I always think is that simple, is that achievable, and is that sustainable?
 And if it falls into those three categories, I’m all in.
 If it doesn’t, it’s time to rethink.

 James Moore 40:14

-Yes, it’s interesting because I think starting businesses, trying to grow and wanting to be seen as professional, you tend to tend to overthink things a little bit.
+Yes, it’s interesting because I think when starting a business, trying to grow and wanting to be seen as professional, you tend to overthink things a little bit.

 Dean Horridge 40:21

 So much, and you know what, you listen to a lot of people.
 Which is good, you learn from people.
-But a lot of the time you listen to too many people, and there’s too many options, and it becomes so complicated.
+But a lot of the time you listen to too many people.
+There are too many options, and it becomes so complicated.
 Not achievable, and certainly not simple.
 Which always leads to it not being sustainable.
 So my advice is those three things are fundamental to any decision you’re going to make, certainly in business.

 James Moore 40:49

-And what would you say in terms of running a successful business at the scale you’re at, or getting to that scale?
+And what would you say in terms of running a successful business at that scale?
 What would you say the keys would be?
-I know you touched on your building that team originally, are any of those guys still in the company and on that journey with you?
-And I guess that’s down to your values isn’t it.
+I know you touched on your building that team, originally.
+Are any of those guys still in the company and on that journey with you?
+And I guess that’s down to your values, isn’t it.

 Dean Horridge 41:05

 Yeah, I’ve had people work for me for many years.
 We’ve got people retiring now, which is scary.
 So I’ve had people working with me for over 20 years, which is crazy to think that you can stay in employment these days for over two.
-In fact I’ve taken a couple of staff who have come with me, that have been with me 16-18 years.
-I think it’s really important.
-As I said, my way of managing my business has always been open and transparent, my staff know that they can trust me.
-If they ask me a question, they’ve always got to be prepared to listen to the answer, because it will be a truthful answer.
-I don’t like hiding behind a lie, so like it or not that’s what the answer is.
-So you get a lot of respect for that, and I think in building a business, you have to have an understanding of where you want to be in the short, medium, and long term.
-Now the long term one for me is really something that you don’t want to spend too much time on.
+In fact, I’ve taken a couple of staff that have been with me 16-18 years.
+As I said, my way of managing my business has always been open and transparent; my staff know that they can trust me.
+If they ask me a question, they’ve always got to be prepared for the answer because it will be a truthful answer.
+I don’t like hiding behind a lie, so like it or not, that’s what the answer is.
+You get a lot of respect for that, and I think in building a business, you need to have an understanding of where you want to be in the short and long term.
+For me, the long term is something you don’t want to spend too much time on.
 Because the world as we know is always changing, who knew code was coming in, right?
 There’ll be something else in the next 5-10 years, no doubt.
 So the long term vision is always something you have, but to drive that with your ethos of the team is something that people don’t really get.
-So that short term for me is all about ownership and buy in.
-So it’s very easy when I walk into the office, and I see a piece of paper, people say why did you pick that up?
+So that short term for me is all about ownership and buy-in.
+It’s very easy when I walk into the office, and I see a piece of paper to pick it up.
+And people say, why did you pick that up?
 You’re the CEO, you’re the owner, you’re the founder?
-I’ve always had this philosophy, I’ve never asked my staff to do anything that I wouldn’t do.
+I’ve always had this philosophy.
+I’ve never asked my staff to do anything that I wouldn’t do.
 And any good leader, in my view, leads by example.
-So you get a lot of respect and buy in.
-And yes, money plays a part in paying people’s salary, but actually if you get people working for the cause, the belief, for someone that actually will do anything they are going to ask you to do, it makes a big point of position and buy in.
-Ownership is key, it’s very easy for people to say it’s not my job.
+And yes, money plays a part in paying people’s salary, but if you get people working for the cause, the belief, for someone that actually will do anything they are going to ask you to do, it makes a big point of position and buy-in.
+Ownership is key.
+It’s very easy for people to say it’s not my job.

-Yeah, one thing that’s coming across the industry as well is that in terms of someone getting up and coming to work, the mission of the company, what you’re trying to achieve is positive right?
-It’s getting kids active, and helping them live a healthier life, which is probably easy to get behind.
+One thing that’s coming across the industry as well is that the mission of the company, what you’re trying to achieve, is positive right?
+It’s getting kids active and helping them live a healthier life, which is probably easy to get behind.
 So with that combined with your leadership, you can see why people would follow you and your goals.

 Dean Horridge 43:45

-Unfortunately, you’ll probably know as well as I do and a lot of your listeners, that you potentially have businesses who think working with children is so easy and so fun.
-Wow, kicking a ball around.
+Unfortunately, you’ll probably know as well as I do and a lot of your listeners that you potentially have businesses who think working with children is so easy and so fun.
+It’s just kicking a ball around.
 That’s great, and I get paid for it, amazing.
-You don’t know how many people have come into my organisations with the most qualified people in the world, and you put them in front of a child from 7:30 to 3:30, and they say, wow, this is not for me.
+You don’t know how many people have come into my organisation with the most qualified people in the world, and you put them in front of a child, and they say wow, this is not for me.
 You have to have a passion.
-You have to have a desire, a belief, that you’re making a difference.
+You have to have a desire and a belief that you’re making a difference.
 And you sleep well at night, knowing that you potentially changed a child’s life for the better, to really understand this industry and thrive in it.
-Working with children all day, I tell you now is not easy.
+Working with children all day, I tell you now, is not easy.
 It’s hard work.
-When it’s raining, and it’s cold outside, you’ve got your hat on, your gloves on, and the kids are not listening.
+When it’s raining, and it’s cold outside, you’ve got your hat and your gloves on, and the kids are not listening.
 It’s hard work.
 But you know what?
-You’ve got to, at the end of the day, smile about it and say well at least I’ve made a difference to Johnny, who’s for the first time engaged in the sport today, for example.
+At the end of the day, you’ve got to smile about it and say, well, at least I’ve made a difference to Johnny, who’s for the first time engaged in the sport for example.

 James Moore 44:54

 I think everyone’s had a bit of insight into that during lockdown, doing the whole homeschooling thing.
-So, one thing I’m really interested in, is you’ve been 29 years in Fit for Sport, and then earlier this year you stepped down as active CEO.
+So, one thing I’m really interested in is you’ve been in Fit for Sport for 29 years, and then earlier this year, you stepped down as active CEO.
 How was that for you?
 I guess you spent all those years building a business.
-I know you’re still involved, but how was it, was it time to do it?
+I know you’re still involved, but was it time to do it?

 Dean Horridge 45:23

-Yeah, I’m still a director of JAG, which is the Junior Adventure Group.
-Which is the big mothership from Australia, Singapore, New Zealand, Ireland, and now to UK, and there’s a lot of plans to grow.
-They approached us, and I’ve always been approached by various groups looking to get into the sector.
-Because it is an exciting sector, there’s always going to be kids, always going to be a need for additional childcare, or sports for those children.
+Yeah, I’m still a director of the Junior Adventure Group, which is the mothership from Australia, Singapore, New Zealand, Ireland, and now to the UK.
+And there are still lots of plans to grow.
+I’ve been approached by various groups looking to get into the sector.
+Because it is an exciting sector, there’s always going to be kids, always going to be a need for additional childcare or sports for those children.
 So the sector is flooded with small operators, and I’ve been approached several times.
-And I came up to 50 last August, and I’ve always had my dream to be at the position where I didn’t need to worry for a while, let’s just say.
-And I think I came to that 50 bracket, and there was time to engage in conversation and we were approached by this group, so we sold back in October last year.
+I came up to 50 last August, and I’ve always had my dream to be at the position where I didn’t need to worry for a while, let’s say.
+I think I came to that 50 bracket, and we were approached by this group and there was time to engage in conversation, so we sold back in October last year.
 I remain on the board at a strategic level, trying to steer the new group in the UK to the next phase of events.
 So I’m very passionate still that I make a difference.
-But it was time for me to let go of the reins, and let someone take it to the next level.
+But it was time for me to let go of the reins and let someone take it to the next level.
 You know, I’m very open and transparent.
-I’d say I took it to a point in time where it has potential to go even further.
-And I know my limitations, I know where my strengths lie, and it wasn’t to take this business to that phase certainly on a global scale.
+I’d say I took it to a point in time where it has the potential to go even further.
+And I know my limitations.
+I know where my strengths lie, and it wasn’t to take this business to that phase, certainly on a global scale.
 So it was a very easy decision for me, though hard on the heartstrings, of course.